 The different types of mortgages in the UK:

 First-time buyer contractor mortgage:

 If you are a first-time buyer looking for UK contractor mortgages, you are in a good position.
 This is because there are many Government-backed schemes that can help you purchase your first home:

 The Shared Ownership scheme is a cross between buying a home and renting.
 As a result, you can own from a quarter to up to three-quarters of a property.
 As part of this, you will rent the remaining part of the property from the Government at a reduced rate.

 When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
 Please note, this process is switching onto a new mortgage deal, whether with the same provider or a different lender.
 In doing so, you could save money in the long run.
 In addition, you could also request to borrow more for home improvements.

-Buy-to-Let mortgages are available for contracting landlords.
+Buy-to-Let mortgages for contractors are available for contracting landlords.
 Please note that these will allow them to borrow money to buy properties to let.
 Importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
 This means that for each month of the mortgage term, you will only need to pay interest on the loan.
 Therefore, the amount you borrow will have to be paid back at the end of the term.
 Consequently, it can be good in the short term as your outgoings will be less each month.
 However, it is important to have a plan to pay off the loan or refinance at the end of your mortgage term.

 In contrast, with a ‘normal’ mortgage, your monthly repayments will cover the interest and a portion of the debt.
 As a result, over the mortgage term (assuming you meet every repayment), the value of the loan will be paid back.